 By Lisa Scarbrough, ISU Women in Ag Communications Specialist

 Thirteen women in Fayette County recently wrapped up Managing for Today and Tomorrow, a five-week class that teaches women about the importance of planning successful farm transitions.
-After five sessions of estate planning, transition planning and succession planning, Deb Kahler and Melissa O’Rouke wrapped up another successful course.
+After five sessions of estate planning, transition planning and succession planning, Deb Kahler and Melissa O’Rouke celebrated a successful course.

 “When this opportunity came along, I was very excited to bring it to our county and share it with folks in Fayette County,” Kahler said.
 Kahler is the Iowa State University Extension and Outreach Office Manager in Fayette County.
 “I had a request for some estate planning,” she said.
 “Since Managing for Today and Tomorrow was available, I decided that it was a good fit.”

 “Women that come to Managing for Today and Tomorrow are particularly interested in thinking about the future of their farm business,” said O’Rourke.
 O’Rourke is a farm and business management specialist with Iowa State University Extension and Outreach.
 "There’s a very high level of interest in estate planning, and transition and succession planning on the farm.
 If I were to name a number one area, that would be it,” O’Rourke added.